🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 And what terrifies me the most about it is layered in this psychology that has been developed by these media organizations is if you talk to Charlie and he says something different from what we told you, it is because he is lying to trick you so that you abandon your values.

-And then every interaction these liberals have with any of us, there is a veil of I know that if you agree with me, it's you lying to trick me.
+And then every interaction these liberals have with any of us, there is a veil of, I know that if you agree with me, it's you lying to trick me.

 So I won't believe anything you say no matter what you say.

-And so young people are growing up, and I'll talk about what this was like for me, because it was just so powerful.
+And I'll talk about what this was like for me because it was just so powerful.

-And so when you grow up in this infused in this therapeutic landscape where you're like as someone who is in therapy every week for a decade and a half, sometimes twice a week, and I'm just talking about myself, talking about my mind, talking about my thoughts, talking about my insecurities, my anger, my emotions, and it's just getting more and more reinforced that the most important thing in my life to focus on is myself and my feelings.
+And so when you grow up in this, infused in this therapeutic landscape where you're like as someone who is in therapy every week for a decade and a half, sometimes twice a week.

-And then you pan out and you think about how many young adults grew up in therapy, privileging their emotions.
+I think when you think about that phenomenon in an individual and how it can shape their own reality, and then you pan out and you think about how many young adults grew up in therapy, privileging their emotions.

 And then you think, okay, it kind of makes sense.

-You know, it's it's like I'm I'm being oppressed by people out there, they're out to get me.
+You know, it's like, I'm being oppressed by people out there.

-Um and look where it gets them.
+And look where it gets them.

-And then and unfortunately that is a mentality.
+And unfortunately, that is a mentality.

 And I think you told him to F off or something like that.